 In 1955, the Seminary would appoint one of the most significant shapers of its future as the second president, Dr. Vernon Grounds.
-This man would be responsible for initiating, directing, and managing the Seminary’s extensive growth and progress over the next 24 years.
+Dr. Grounds would be responsible for initiating, directing, and managing the Seminary’s extensive growth and progress over the next 24 years.
 Specifically, in June 1962, Denver Seminary was granted associate membership in the American Association of Theological Schools (now the Association of Theological Schools).
 And, amid a location change to accommodate the expanding student body, faculty, and library, full accreditation was achieved in the Association of Theological Schools in 1971 and in the North Central Association of Colleges and Secondary Schools in 1972.
-Forty years after Denver Seminary’s inception (1991) the student body numbered over six hundred students who came from forty states, fifty-three denominations, and fifteen countries.
+Forty years after Denver Seminary’s inception (1991), the student body numbered over six hundred students who came from forty states, fifty-three denominations, and fifteen countries.

-Dr. Clyde McDowell, the fifth president, pioneered the groundbreaking effort behind becoming the first seminary ever to receive accreditation by the Council for Accreditation of Counseling and Related Education Programs (CACREP) for its counseling degree program.
-Additionally, Dr. McDowell reinvented the school’s approach to seminary education by incorporating an intensive, contextualized mentoring experience into its core curriculum—a program of training and mentoring for which Denver Seminary has become well known.
+Dr. Clyde McDowell, the fifth president, pioneered the groundbreaking effort behind becoming the first seminary ever to receive accreditation by the Council for Accreditation of Counseling and Related Education Programs (CACREP) for its Counseling Degree Program.
+Additionally, Dr. McDowell reinvented the school’s approach to seminary education by incorporating an intensive, contextualized mentoring experience into its core curriculum—a program of training and mentoring for which Denver Seminary has become well-known.